 Q: Does the CLARITY Act ban DeFi stablecoin lending entirely?
 Not explicitly.
 The bill targets “digital asset service providers” and includes language about economically equivalent yield.
 Whether fully decentralized protocols fall under this definition remains legally ambiguous in the current draft.

 Q: When will the CLARITY Act become law?
-The Senate Banking Committee markup is scheduled for late April 2026.
+The Senate returned from Easter recess on April 13, 2026.
+The Banking Committee markup is targeted for the second half of April.
 A Senate floor vote window is estimated at May–June 2026.
-Final passage and White House signature would follow.
-The bill has not yet passed as of March 31, 2026.
+Polymarket currently prices passage in 2026 at 56% (as of April 4, 2026 — odds fluctuate).
+The bill has not yet passed as of April 4, 2026.

 Q: Is Aave yield illegal under the CLARITY Act?
 Under the bill’s current language, Aave’s passive stablecoin lending yield model would face significant legal scrutiny if the bill passes and DeFi platforms are determined to be “service providers.”
 No final determination has been made.